Azure/azure-powershell/src/Synapse/Synapse/help/Az.Synapse.md

 Removes a linked service from workspace.

 ### [Remove-AzSynapseManagedPrivateEndpoint](Remove-AzSynapseManagedPrivateEndpoint.md)
-Removes a managed private endpoint from a workspace.
+Removes a Synape managed private endpoint.

 ### [Remove-AzSynapseNotebook](Remove-AzSynapseNotebook.md)
 Removes a notebook from a workspace.